-11.7.17.4 MPP704: Microeconomics of Competitiveness (Core) (20 CATS Credits)
+11.7.17.5 MPP704: Microeconomics of Competitiveness (Core) (20 CATS Credits)

 The module is concerned with the determinants of competitiveness and economic development viewed from a bottom up, microeconomic perspective.
 While sound macroeconomic policies, stable legal and political systems, and the accumulation of factors of production affect the potential for competitiveness, wealth is created at the microeconomic level.
 The strategies of firms, the vitality of clusters, and quality of the business environment in which competition takes place are what ultimately determines a nation's or region's productivity and wealth.
-The content covers both developing and advanced economies.
-The focus is on emerging, transition and advanced countries where microeconomic agendas are critical to sustained success.
+The content covers both developing and advanced economic agendas are critical to sustained success.
 Furthermore, the module addresses competitiveness at the level of nations, states or cities within nations, clusters, and groups of neighboring countries.
 A major theme of the module is that competitiveness and economic development is affected by policies at all these levels.